 - Speaking Simlish: Kanno has written gibberish lyrics for several of her soundtracks and most of these are sung by herself (credited as Gabriela Robin.)
 Her use of it in Macross Plus is credited to the Zentraedi race present in that work.
-Examples include "Green Bird" from Cowboy Bebop, "Sora" from Vision Of Escaflowne, "Moon" from Turn A Gundam, and "Torkia" from Ghost in the Shell: Stand Alone Complex.
+Examples include "Green Bird" from Cowboy Bebop, "Sora" from The Vision of Escaflowne, "Moon" from ∀ Gundam, "Grace Omega" from Jin-Roh: The Wolf Brigade and "Torkia" from Ghost in the Shell: Stand Alone Complex.
 They all have made-up languages.

 - Word Salad Lyrics: When she writes lyrics, this can happen.
 And sometimes what sounds like word salad is actually a nonsense language.
 The Ghost in the Shell: Stand Alone Complex soundtrack in particular has a lot of this.
 However, the ultimate example is "LIVE in Baghdad" from the Cowboy Bebop soundtrack.
 While the lyrics are in full English, absolutely none of it makes any coherent sense.